I Won't See You Tonight: Composition

 The first portion, "I Won't See You Tonight Part 1" is a power ballad, while "I Won't See You Tonight Part 2" is much faster, and more in line with the metalcore sound the band played in their early days.
 The Rev's drumming on (Part 2) was reportedly inspired by the work of drummer Paul Bostaph from Slayer.

 The song's lyrical matter was inspired by the band's former bassist Justin Sane.
 Around August 2001, Sane attempted suicide by drinking excessive amounts of cough syrup.
 During Sane's hospitalization, he remained in poor condition and had to leave the band.
 In an interview, lead singer M. Shadows said of Sane that "he perma-fried his brain and was in a mental institution for a long time, and when you have someone in your band who does that, it ruins everything that's going on all around you, and it makes you want to do something to prevent it from happening to other people."

 Critical reception

 In 2021, Return of Rock ranked the song(s) at number 19 on its list of the 20 greatest Avenged Sevenfold songs.
-It was also features on Revolver's list of the best non-hair metal power-ballads.
-It was described on the latter list as "the most powerful (ballad) in (the band's) repertoire."
+It was also featured on Revolvers list of the best non-hair metal power-ballads.
+It was described on the latter list as "the most powerful (ballad) in (the band's) repertoire".